ggandor/lightspeed.nvim/README.md

 _shortcuts_ for very specific situations, when you can count the number of occurrences, and thus reach for them in a totally automatic way, and _not_ as equals of the `s`/`x` motions.

-### Bi-directional search?

-When you aim for a target, you know the direction to go, that's not something you have to consciously think about or something that slows you down at all.
-Consequently, it's utterly wasteful _not_ to use this information and encode it in the trigger key right away, to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.

-A further disadvantage is that the order of the labels would become non-deterministic.
-Repeating, as well as auto-jumping to the first target, would be much more problematic too.
-In general, the whole concept is very hard to fit into (Neo)Vim's editing model.

-To get an experience somewhat similar to bi-directional search, you can switch the search direction on the fly by pressing `<tab>` after invoking `s`/`x` motions.

 ## 🌜 Contributing